Analytics (ANLY)

 ANLY 3341.
 Computational Methods for Analytics.

-This course is an introduction to statistical programming.
-The objective of this course is to use programming tools and statistical methods to analyze large data sets.
-Topics covered are graphs used for statistical analysis, statistical modeling, visualization techniques, simulation, and optimization.
+This course provides a comprehensive introduction to statistical programming, focusing on the use of programming tools and quantitative methods to analyze large datasets.
+Students explore key topics including the creation of graphs for statistical analysis, rigorous statistical modeling, and diverse visualization techniques.
+The curriculum also covers simulation and optimization methods essential for modern data analytics.
+By learning these programming skills, students develop the ability to process extensive information and derive meaningful insights to support evidence-based decision-making.
 Prerequisite: ANLY 2333 or QMST 2333 or MATH 2328 or [ANLY 2300 or QMST 2300 and [GEO 3301 or PSY 2301 or IE 3320 or SOCI 3307 or PH 3315]] with a grade of "D" or better and a minimum 2.0 Overall GPA.

 Grade Mode: Standard Letter